An anemonefish finds refuge in the tentacles of a closed-up reef anemone.

 Incredible ocean photos so you can see what your support protects.

-The majestic world underneath the sea has captivated the minds of many for centuries.
+The majestic world under the sea has captivated the minds of many for centuries.
 Whether it’s the unique wildlife found beneath the waves or the sheer expanse of the open seas, the ocean is one of the most interesting and sought out places to explore.
-In addition to providing us with beauty, it also serves as our lifeline, full of resources we all rely on.

 Where the Land Meets the Sea